Usheninte/kup-js/homework/12-object-oriented-programming/README.md

 - Customers should be able to add/ remove stock items from cart
 - Customers should be able to pre-order items
 - Customers should be able to join waitlists for stock items

+#### Management

+- Staff should be able to add/ update stock item names and quantities
+- Staff should be able to check box indicating item sold out status
+- Staff should be able to place items in appropriate categories